 So what is the best seat in the classroom?

-In one study, students who sat in the front and center of the classroom received a higher grade average, and scored higher on tests than those sitting towards the back of the classroom.
+In one study, students who sat in the front and center of the classroom received a higher grade average and scored higher on tests than those sitting towards the back of the classroom.
 Get this!
 Students seated in the middle seats of the classroom, also out scored students sitting behind them and so on.
-This study gathered that students had a clearer vision of the blackboard, were able to focus more attention to the instructor due to less distractions, and by sitting front and center, students were also able hear better.
+This study gathered that students had a clearer vision of the blackboard, were able to focus more attention to the instructor due to fewer distractions, and by sitting front and center, students were also able to hear better.
 The instructors said, that they also formed a better connection with the students who sat in front.
 Perhaps the connection is made because of eye contact and visibility and more interaction.